KvngWilson/survey_form/README.md

-# survey_form
+# Survey Form
-A simple survery form project written in HTML and CSS for collecting data from users
+A simple survery form project written in HTML/CSS for collecting data from users